 2. “OK Google, Clean My Room”

-If you can’t afford a robot vacuum, perhaps your Google Home could do a little cleaning for you?
+If you can’t afford a robot vacuum, perhaps your Google Home can do a little cleaning for you?

 Did anything happen?
 Sorry, I guess I can’t.”